ch-stark/blog1506/acm/README2.md

 The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL server pods and are the product of the ServiceExport resource.

 The next step is to test for the catastrophic loss of a cloud provider region which can happen due to a cascading failure, misconfiguration error, or a vulnerability exploit that affects critical control plane functions.
 This can be simulated using the Hibernate feature in RHACM which will stop a running cluster, resulting in the loss of network connectivity between the primary and standby PostgreSQL servers.
 After a number of failed re-connection attempts, the decision logic within the PostgreSQL replication manager will promote the standby server into a primary role.
-Before we pull the plug, let's take a look at how the replication manager and PgPool view the current health status of each PostgreSQL server.
+Before we pull the plug, let's take a look at how the replication manager and PgPool view the current status.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream                        | repmgrd | PID | Paused? | Upstream last seen